amecchan/Git_F/readme.md

 # Git Exercises using Python Repository

+## Do not mind this repo
-This repository contains various exercises and examples to practice and improve skills.
+This repository contains various exercises and examples to practice and improve coding skills.